Our Services

 Physical Therapy

-If you notice any clicking, popping, or crackling sounds in your back or joints along with pain when you cough, try Ubie's free AI symptom checker to understand what might be causing these symptoms and whether you should seek medical attention.
+If you notice any clicking, popping, or crackling in joints along with pain when you cough, it's important to understand what might be causing these symptoms and whether they need medical attention.

 Always speak to a doctor if you experience: